Measuring Perceptual Color Differences of Smartphone Photographs: Related Work

 The aforementioned metrics are mostly CIELAB-based and intended for measuring CDs of homogeneous color patches.
-When it comes to natural photographic images, it seems straightforward to define the CD of two images of the same scene as the average of CDs over corresponding pixels \cite{hong2006new}.
-However, this notion of CD is different from how humans make color sensations of natural images, where homogeneous textured regions are preferentially attended and compared within a larger spatial context \cite{zhang1997scielab,jaramillo2019evaluation}.
+When it comes to natural photographic images, it seems straightforward to define the CD of two images of the same scene as the average of CDs over corresponding pixels~\cite{hong2006new}.
+However, this notion of CD is different from how humans make color sensation of natural photographic images, where homogeneous textured regions are preferentially attended and compared within a larger spatial context~\cite{zhang1997scielab,jaramillo2019evaluation}.
 To incorporate spatial context into CD assessment, one line of research is to compute the weighted sum of pixel/patch CDs.
-Zhang and Wandell \cite{zhang1997scielab} proposed a spatial extension of CIELAB (S-CIELAB), which adds a spatial low-pass filtering as pre-processing.
-Hong and Luo \cite{hong2006new} assigned higher weights to spatially homogeneous regions that occupy larger areas or have larger predicted CDs.
-General-purpose image quality models, \eg, PSNR, SSIM \cite{wang2004image}, VSI \cite{zhang2014vsi}, PieAPP \cite{prashnani2018pieapp}, LPIPS \cite{zhang2018lpips}, and DISTS \cite{ding2020image} treat CDs as a form of ``visual distortions''.
-Nevertheless, nearly all CD measures have been evaluated on small datasets with a very limited number of visual examples, and thus their generalization to smartphone photography is not clear.
+Zhang and Wandell~\cite{zhang1997scielab} proposed a spatial extension of CIELAB (S-CIELAB), which adds a spatial low-pass filtering as pre-processing.
+Johnson and Fairchild~\cite{johnson2003top} and Choudhury \etal~\cite{choudhury2021image} proposed other S-CIELAB variants, by applying human contrast sensitivity functions to create pattern-color separable filters.
+Hong and Luo~\cite{hong2006new} assigned higher weights to spatially homogeneous regions that occupy larger areas or have larger predicted CDs.
+General-purpose image quality models, \eg, PSNR, SSIM~\cite{wang2004image}, VSI~\cite{zhang2014vsi}, PieAPP~\cite{prashnani2018pieapp}, LPIPS~\cite{zhang2018lpips}, and DISTS~\cite{ding2020image}, treat CDs as a form of ``visual distortions'' to compute perceived image differences.
+Nevertheless, nearly all CD measures have been evaluated on small datasets with a very limited number of visual examples, and thus their generalization to smartphone photographs is not clear.